Home » 5 Quick Tips to Secure Your Email Account

 Create Funky Passwords

 No pet names, no spouse names, no nicknames.
 Nothing that is personally identifiable.
-Instead create passwords that are at least 8 characters in length.
-You want to include a combo of capital letters and lower case, numbers and special characters.
+Instead, create passwords that are at least 8 characters in length.
+You want to include a combination of capital letters, lowercase letters, numbers, and special characters.

 That’s why I use LastPass.
-LastPass incorporates with your browser, has a password generator and automatically remembers and inserts usernames and passwords for you.
+LastPass integrates with your browser and phone, features a password generator, and automatically remembers and inserts usernames and passwords for you.
+Simple!

 Then, never write your password where eyes other than your own can view it.
-When you need to share your password with someone for any reason, immediately change that password when their access is no longer necessary or required.
+When you need to share your password with someone for any reason, change it immediately once their access is no longer necessary or required.

 Maintenance Matters

-If you must use a free web-based service make a point of clearing out your email in and out boxes often.
-This way if your account gets compromised past emails that may contain sensitive information are not on hand for viewing by strangers.
+If you must use a free web-based service, make a point of clearing out your inbox often.
+This way, if your account gets compromised, past emails that may contain sensitive information are not on hand for viewing by strangers.
 Or to be used against you.

-Then, every month or so, because you are not a smartie and using LastPass, change your password.
-This way if other website databases that you frequent and login to are hacked, only old passwords are compromised.
+Then, every month or so, if you’re not a smartie using LastPass, change your password.
+This way, if the databases of other websites that you frequently log in to are hacked, only your old passwords are compromised.

 Use Your Own Domain